WVU-CS230-2024-01-Group01/exam-jam/README.md

 ### Creating Study Materials

 1. After clicking on a course's class page, click 'Create (material)'.
-2. Give your material and Title and hit 'Create'.
+2. Give your material a Title and hit 'Create'.
 3. Enter applicable information for future study material use.
 4. Created study material will appear in your Profile Page.